L1K3D/LumiTemp-ProjectBasedLearning/README.md

 ## 📑 Manual

 ### How to Run the System

+#### 1. Upload the Code to the ESP32
+   - **Connect the ESP32 to Your Computer:**
+     - Use a USB cable to connect the ESP32 to your computer.
+     - Make sure you have the **Arduino IDE** installed.
+If you don't have it yet, you can download it [here](https://www.arduino.cc/en/software).
+     - Open the Arduino IDE, select the appropriate board (`ESP32 Dev Module`) and port under **Tools > Board** and **Tools > Port**.

-1. **Upload the Code to the ESP32:**
+   - **Upload the Code to the ESP32:**
+     - Open the provided code in the Arduino IDE.
-   - Connect the ESP32 to your computer and upload the code to the microcontroller using the Arduino IDE.
+     - Click on the **Upload** button in the IDE (the right arrow icon).
+This will compile and upload the code to your ESP32.
-   - The code will read temperature data from the sensor and send it to the FIWARE platform via MQTT.
+     - Once the upload is complete, the ESP32 will start executing the code, reading temperature data from the sensor and sending it to the FIWARE platform via MQTT.

-2. **Access the Web Platform:**
+#### 2. Access the Web Platform
+   - **View Real-Time Data:**
+     - Open a web browser (Chrome, Firefox, etc.) on your computer or smartphone.
-   - Open your browser and access the configured web platform to view the real-time temperature data.
+     - Enter the IP address or URL of the web platform configured to receive and display data.
+     - You should be able to see real-time temperature data, graphs, and status indicators for the motor drying system.
+     - The web platform will provide visual feedback with temperature trends, current readings, and any alerts or notifications based on the system’s thresholds.

 ### Example of Use

-- **Real-Time Monitoring:**
+#### Real-Time Monitoring
+   - **View Temperature Data:**
+     - Once the system is up and running, you will be able to see the motor temperature on the web interface.
+     - The temperature readings will be updated in real-time as the ESP32 sends data to the FIWARE platform.
+     - The system will also display historical temperature data in graphical form, allowing you to track trends over time.

+   - **Alerts and Notifications:**
-  After setup, the motor temperature will be visible on the web interface.
-You can view temperature graphs and alerts.
+     - If the motor temperature exceeds or falls below the predefined thresholds, the system will trigger an alert on the web platform, notifying users of potential issues.
+     - The alert system is designed to provide real-time feedback on the motor's condition, ensuring timely intervention if necessary.

 ### How to Test

+#### 1. Test Data Sending
+   - **Verify Data Transmission from ESP32:**
+     - After configuring the ESP32 and uploading the code, monitor the output in the **Arduino IDE Serial Monitor**.
+     - Ensure that the ESP32 is successfully connecting to the Wi-Fi network and the MQTT broker.
+     - You should see the temperature readings being transmitted periodically to the FIWARE platform.
+If there are no messages or connection issues, check the Wi-Fi configuration and MQTT settings in the code.

+   - **Check Data on the FIWARE Platform:**
-1. **Test Data Sending:** After configuring the ESP32, check if the data is being sent correctly to the FIWARE platform.
+     - Log in to the FIWARE platform and ensure the temperature data from the ESP32 is being received and displayed correctly in the platform’s dashboard.

+#### 2. Test the Web Interface
+   - **Access the Web Platform:**
+     - Open a web browser and navigate to the configured web platform URL.
+     - Verify that the temperature data is being displayed in real-time on the web interface.
+     - Check the following features:
+       - The **temperature graph** should be continuously updated with the latest data.
+       - The **temperature readings** should match what is being sent by the ESP32.
-2. **Test the Web Interface:** Access the web platform and check if the information is displayed correctly and if the temperature graphs are updated.
+       - Ensure that the web platform is receiving and rendering the data accurately.

+   - **Test the Alerts:**
+     - Manually simulate a change in the temperature (if possible) to trigger an alert.
+     - Check if the web platform correctly shows a notification when the temperature exceeds the defined threshold.

 ### Test Coverage

+#### Connectivity Tests
+   - **Wi-Fi Connectivity:**
-- **Connectivity Tests:** Ensure the ESP32 is connecting correctly to the Wi-Fi network.
+     - Ensure that the ESP32 is able to connect to the configured Wi-Fi network.
+If there are issues, check the SSID and password in the code and verify the network settings.

+   - **MQTT Connectivity:**
+     - Verify that the ESP32 is successfully connecting to the MQTT broker and transmitting data.
+     - Use tools like **MQTT Explorer** or **MQTT.fx** to monitor MQTT messages and confirm that the data is being published correctly.

+#### Data Visualization Tests
+   - **Real-Time Data Update:**
+     - Check that the temperature data is updating in real-time on the web interface.
+     - Ensure that the system can handle changes in temperature readings and update the visualizations accordingly.

+   - **Graphical Representation:**
-- **Data Visualization Tests:** Verify if the web interface is receiving and displaying the temperature data in real-time.
+     - Verify that the web interface is rendering temperature graphs correctly, including historical data.
+     - Test the responsiveness of the platform to ensure it scales well on different devices (PCs, tablets, and smartphones).

+#### Alert and Notification Tests
+   - **Threshold-based Alerts:**
+     - Simulate scenarios where the motor temperature exceeds the upper or lower thresholds.
+     - Ensure that the system triggers an alert and sends notifications to the web platform.

+   - **Test Alert Handling:**
+     - Check that the web platform displays the alert and provides clear information on the issue (e.g., “Motor temperature is too high!”).

 ## 🤝 Project Members